 Many students fear taking a stand.
-What I hope students get from this lesson is the permission to assert their strongly held ethical beliefs.
-It’s okay to believe in something passionately; it’s okay to think others are wrong sometimes.
-And, ultimately, it’s necessary to take informed action and do what MLK did– FIGHT for what you believe in.
+What students get from this lesson is the permission to assert their strongly held ethical beliefs.
+It’s okay to believe in something passionately because you think it is morally right or wrong; it’s okay to think others are wrong sometimes.
+What’s important is that they learn to express their disapproval in a healthy, safe and respectful way.

 This lesson can be adapted to align with recommendations put forth in the C3 Framework for social studies.
-Using that framework as a guide, students could find their own sources and use the evidence they find to address the Big Question.
+Using that framework as a guide, students could find their own sources and use the evidence they find to address the essential question.

 If you want to read a competing perspective to the chapter Intolerance is a virtue, consider It’s all Relative.